o7g8/aws-cdk-dotnet-microservice/README.md

 Switch to the VS2019 with the `Microservice` and open the `AWS Explorer`, expand the Lambda and double-click on `savePolicy`, then click `Logs` and and download the most recent log stream.
 You should see the polices send by the "monolith" processed by the Lambda.

+Now you can get back to the `Microservice` and add a capability to save the policies in DynamoDB.

 ## Cloud-native development with .NET Core (the "Microservice")

 Bootstrap the CDK project for microservice: